ow-en/fossil-barnyard/blog/third-post.md

 ---
-slug: first-post
+slug: third-post
-title: This is a Test Post !
+title: Test Post C !
 date: 2019-02-23 20:00:00
 author: owen caulfield
 published: false
 excerpt: This is a quick test post to see if this garbage heap is working.
-tags: ["vue", "test"]
+tags: ["vue"]
-color: ["$primary"]
 cover: ./gridsome.png
 ---